When does someone need to have joined the University to be eligible for furlough?

 - there is work for the individual to carry out should return to onsite working be agreed during the agreed extension and there is funding agreed to support the extension;

-- from 1 December, the staff member won’t be serving a notice period (although this will normally only be the case if the Department has given notice to end a fixed-term contract before its expiry date - the letter that Departments send to employees reminding them of the upcoming end of a fixed-term contract on its end-date does not count as a notice period);
+- the staff member won’t be serving a notice period (although this will normally only be the case if the Department has given notice to end a fixed-term contract before its expiry date - the letter that Departments send to employees reminding them of the upcoming end of a fixed-term contract on its end-date does not count as a notice period);

 - for internally funded fixed-term employees the employing department is confident that it would have extended their contract if the COVID-19 crisis had not occurred.
 If the costs are to be met from within departmental budgets the extension will be subject to recruitment protocol agreement and the relevant process must have been completed and authorisation granted before an extension is agreed;